Willett Distillery: Founding and early operations (1936–1940s)

+Post war growth and leadership (1950s–1970s)

-A. L. "Thompson" Willett, the son of Lambert Willett, was the president of the company until 1984.
-At one time, he was also the president of the Kentucky Distillers Association, and he also held a number of other positions of prominence in the community.
-He was a member of the Nelson County Historical Society, where his interests included the early history of whiskey-making in Kentucky.
-Thompson Willett's legal name was actually the same as his fathers, but he became known as "Thompson", using the maiden surname of his mother (née Mary Catherine Thompson) to distinguish him from his father.
+Lambert Willett died in 1970.
+A. L. "Thompson" was the president of the company until 1984.
+At one time, he was also the president of the Kentucky Distillers Association, and a member of the Nelson County Historical Society, where his interests included the early history of whiskey-making in Kentucky.
+Thompson Willett's legal name was actually the same as his father's, but he became known as "Thompson", using the maiden surname of his mother (née Mary Catherine Thompson) to distinguish himself.

 Thompson Willett's daughter Martha Harriet Willett and some other members of her generation of the family worked for the company as well, and in 1972 she married Even (pronounced Evan) G. Kulsveen, formerly of Hamar, Norway, who had emigrated to the United States at the age of 14 and had been a merchant marine, chef, and glass decanter craftsman.

 During the 1970s energy crisis, the company switched from producing whiskey to producing ethanol for gasohol fuel.
 This strategy soon failed when fuel prices returned to lower levels, and the distilling facilities were completely shut down in the early 1980s.

+Acquisition and KBD era (1980s–2011)

 Kulsveen and his wife purchased the company and the property on July 1, 1984, and renamed the company to Kentucky Bourbon Distillers (KBD), Ltd., registered distillery number DSP-KY-78.
 For some time, KBD continued to produce bourbon from the aging barrels that the Willett distillery had produced before they had stopped distilling.
 KBD then increasingly began to purchase its bourbon from other distilleries and operate as an independent bottling company, and restocked its barrel aging facilities with purchased barrels.
 The next generation of the family, particularly their son E. A. "Drew" Kulsveen and his wife Janelle, their daughter K. M.-B. "Britt" Chavanne and her husband Hunter Chavanne, have since taken over the primary roles at the company.
-Drew Kulsveen is the current Master Distiller and manages production, Janelle Kulsveen runs the gift shop and tasting room, Britt Chavanne runs day-to-day operations, and Hunter Chavanne covers sales and marketing.
+Drew Kulsveen is the current Master Distiller and manages production, Janelle Kulsveen runs the gift shop and tasting room, and Britt Kulsveen runs day-to-day operations.).
+As of October 2011, the company employed about 14 people – four family members and 8 to 12 line workers.
+KBD started refurbishing and enhancing its prior distillery plant, and began limited test distilling on January 21, 2012.

-After having dropped out of the Kentucky Distillers Association (KDA) for decades, the company rejoined in October 2012.
-Also in October 2012, the KDA announced that it would expand its Kentucky Bourbon Trail program to include a new "Craft Tour" of seven artisan distilleries, including the Willett Distillery.
-In December, 2015, it was announced that the Willett distillery was promoted to a higher class of membership in the Distillers' Association, becoming its first member in a new class of membership called the "Proof" level.
+Return to distilling and brand restoration (2012–2017)

+In 2012, the company reintroduced Willett Distillery as its primary operating name.
+Later that year, Willett rejoined the Kentucky Distillers' Association after decades of absence.

+In October 2012, the distillery was added to the Kentucky Bourbon Trail's inaugural "Craft Tour", which highlighted smaller-scale and independent distilleries.
+In December 2015, the distillery was elevated to the associations new "Proof" membership level, reflecting its production scale and aging inventory.